By: Tatum Stafford

 Whilst the above farm experience is open to day visitors, the farm stay experience at Sunflowers includes a few more key attractions, such as pony rides, chicken egg collecting and tractor rides.
 There are four units available on the 315-acre farm – and as its size suggests, there are plenty of picturesque walk trails, hills and creeks for parents to explore while the kids are busy with the animals.

-10. Diamond Forest Farm Stay, Pemberton
+12. Diamond Forest Farm Stay, between Manjimup and Pemberton

-Situated near tall, timber trees this region is renowned for, the Diamond Forest Farm Stay in Pemberton is set in picturesque red cedar cottages and features over 100 farm animals that are bound to keep the kids busy.
+Situated near tall, timber trees this region is renowned for, the Diamond Forest Farm Stay between Manjimup and Pemberton is set in picturesque red cedar cottages and features over 100 farm animals that are bound to keep the kids busy.
 Amongst the animals are rescue kangaroos, a peacock, mini ponies, jersey cows and even a friendly bull.
 Kids are free to join farmers Mark and Kerriann on the daily feeding session, and may even have the chance to handle some freshly hatched chicks or ducklings (depending on the season).

 A key feature of Diamond Forest is its three-acre dam, which is perfect for canoeing, fishing or picnicking on its banks.
 Rainbow trout are plentiful in the dam, so it’s a great spot for teaching kids how to fish.